-This French Toast recipe makes a stack of golden brown French toast with a hint of cinnamon topped with maple syrup and powdered sugar.
+Wondering how to make French Toast?
+This easy French toast recipe makes a golden brown stack with a hint of cinnamon topped with maple syrup.

-My husband Brian makes the best breakfast foods for us!
-He recently made French toast and I knew we had to share the recipe here so that you can make it too.
+My husband Brian makes the best breakfast foods for us, such as delicious, made-to-order omelets!
+He recently made French toast, and I knew we had to share the recipe here so that you could make it too.